Pine Mountain Settlement School

 EPHEMERA

-Publications associated with programs at the School that have no periodic publication are generally referred to as “ephemera.”
+Publications associated with programs at the School that have no periodic publication cycle are generally referred to as “ephemera.”
 E-fem-er-a is a genre of publication that is understood to have a short life and is not published periodically.
-For example, the educational material prepared for the RURAL YOUTH GUIDANCE INSTITUTE, conducted during Director Glyn Morris‘s years and after, form a large body of material on progressive education from the 1930s through the early 1950s.
+For example, the educational material prepared for the RURAL YOUTH GUIDANCE INSTITUTE, conducted during Director Glyn Morris‘s years and after, forms a large body of material on progressive education from the 1930s through the early 1950s.
 This body of material is of particular interest to educators and varies from year to year.
 See PUBLICATIONS PMSS EPHEMERA AND SMALL PUBLICATIONS Guide for a listing of ephemera and small-run publications.

 POLICIES AND PROCEDURES